Zonr0/CppSupplement/README.md

 More instructions here soon.

 ## More Resources
-In addition to this repository, more lessons can be found in [https://github.com/TsebMagi/PSU-Resources](Doug Whitley's git repository).
+In addition to this repository, more lessons can be found in [Doug Whitley's git repository](https://github.com/TsebMagi/PSU-Resources).
 Someday, these two repos may end up merged.

 ## License
 This work is licensed under the MIT license.
 See LICENSE for details.